-Kamikaze/Teneriffe Falls is a 4.7 mile moderately trafficked point-to-point trail located near North Bend, WA that features a waterfall and is rated as moderate.
+Kamikaze/Teneriffe Falls is a 4.6 mile moderately trafficked point-to-point trail located near North Bend, Washington that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 Hike to a fantastically steep and unusual waterfall near Mt.
 Si in WA state.